OscarJHernandez/OscarJHernandez.github.io/_posts/2018-12-24-twitter_automotive_sentiment_analysis.md

 * text was lemmatized.

 We also removed duplicates from the data set.
 For any days where we had missing data, such as weekends for the stock market returns, the median of the data was used to fill the missing points.
 The histogram of the tweet length before the preprocessing steps is given in the figure below

 <figure>
     <img src="/assets/img/raw_tweet_length.png" width="70%" class="center"
          alt="Elephant at sunset">
-    <figcaption class="center">Fig. 4: Histogram of tweet length in the data set before data cleaning.
+    <figcaption class="center">Fig. 3: Histogram of tweet length in the data set before data cleaning.
     </figcaption>
 </figure>

 <br>
+Many of the tweets contained URLS which caused the tweet length to be around the 140 character limit.
 After processing the tweets and removing duplicates the histogram looks more Gaussian,
 <br>